-Security of the plant is maintained by controlling access.
+The security of the plant is maintained by controlling access.
 The entire WDFM areas, including the tank farm and rail siding, are enclosed in chain link fencing.
 The storage buildings for the solid and containerized WDFM are not fenced but can be locked.
 Surveillance by cameras is located at the entrance gate to the facility and burner floor.
-There is a guard located at the entrance gate to the facility and burner floor.
-There is a guard located at the entrance gate to the facility and seven days per week.
+There is a guard located at the entrance gate to the facility 24-hours per day, seven days per week.
 Facility personnel are always present onsite.
 There are various signs (warning, danger, notice) posted throughout the facility to alert personnel and visitors regarding potential dangers associated with the cement manufacturing and TSDF operations.
 The site maintains a formal, written security plan and key employees are trained on these requirements.